background - b - The CAFFREY HOMELAND|

 Without it a connection between the American Fagans and our Irish cousins would have been unlikely.

 We know now that it gives the name of her father Matthew's surviving relative in County Cavan, his mother's maiden name, and most likely his place of birth.
 With spelling adjustments, the townland is Barconey Grattan, the closest town being Ballyjamesduff, in the parish of Castlerahan, county Cavan, Ireland.
 Since that day, the only change in the family's postal address would be a switch to the Ballyjamesduff postal district.
 The family in Ireland uses the spelling CAFFREY (the generally accepted spelling in Ireland today).

-The provenance of the note is unknown, but since Castlerahan is followed by "P [period]" it's likely that this was a postal address, and I'd guess that Anna in New York corresponded with Laurence II in Ireland, perhaps in 1918, when her father died.
+The provenance of the note is unknown, but because of the inclusion of the P.O., it's likely that Anna in New York corresponded with Laurence II in Ireland, perhaps in 1918, when her father died.